Commerce, Texas

-Commerce is a city in Hunt County, Texas, United States, situated on the eastern edge of North Texas and the western edge of East Texas, in the heart of the Texas Blackland Prairies.
-The town is 45 mi south of the Texas/Oklahoma border.
-Commerce is the second-largest city in Hunt County, with a population of 9,090 at the 2020 census.
-The city is home to East Texas A&M University, a four-year university of more than 12,000 students that has been in the town since 1894.
+Commerce is a city in Hunt County, Texas, United States, situated on the eastern edge of North Texas and the western edge of East Texas, within the Texas Blackland Prairies.
+Located 45 mi south of the Texas/Oklahoma border, Commerce is the second-largest city in Hunt County, Part of the greater dallas metro area, with a population of 9,090 at the 2020 census.
+East Texas A&M University, a four-year university of more than 12,000 students, has been in Commerce since 1894.
 Commerce is one of the smallest college towns in Texas.